Malachiparks1999/CISC450_Project2/README.md

 # cisc450_project1

-Due Date: 	April 5th, 2021
+Due Date: 	May 7th, 2021
 Creators:	Casey Rock & Malachi Parks
 Section:	CISC450-010
-Assignment:	Programming Assignment 1
+Assignment:	Programming Assignment 2

 **Assignment Details:**

-We were tasked with implementing a client and server model which will utilize TCP to transmit a file.
+We were tasked with implementing a client and server model which will utilize UDP to transmit a file.
 This file will be moved from the server to the client.
 In this assignment we are allowed to choose any port number that will not conflict with exisiting port numbers or ports numbers used by our peers.
+Additionally, UDP will be built with reliable data transfer with sequence numbers + ack numbers.

 **Steps For Assignment:**